DigitalState/Platform/README.md

    docker exec -it sdk /bin/sh
    ```

 At this point, we have the SDK container running and ready to accept commands.
+Next step would be to deploy a [lab environment](resource/orchestration/lab/index.md).

 ## Documentation